xBartM/Solar-Collector-Shape-Optimiser/README.md

-# WORK IN PROGRESS (suspended - read Preface and Endnotes)
+# WORK IN PROGRESS (suspended - see Preface and Endnotes)

 # Solar Collector Shape Optimizer

 This project aims to optimize the shape of a solar collector to maximize its efficiency in reflecting light onto a predefined obstacle.
 It uses a genetic algorithm to evolve the shape of the collector, represented as a 3D mesh.
-The project is written in C++23 and uses the STL.
+The project is written in C++23 and utilizes the STL.

 ## Preface

 Originally I wrote this project in 2021/2022.
-It's performance was terrible so I used CUDA kernels to speed the execution up.
-I wanted to revisit this project for I thought I could make it better.
-I changed it's structure to a more standardized one, refactored it so it's easier to maintain and understand, I made it 100x-1000x faster (on CPU) via various means, I changed data structure from AoS to SoA architecture to maximize parallel performance, I added another build target so it's easy to build in Termux (terminal emulator for Android), I removed the duplicated and/or unnecessary code, I added a ton of new functionalities...
+Its performance was terrible, so I used CUDA kernels to speed the execution up.
+I wanted to revisit this project for I thought I could improve it.
+I changed its structure to a more standardized one, refactored it to be easier to maintain and understand, made it 100x-1000x faster (on CPU) via various means, changed the data structure from an AoS (array of Structures) to an SoA (Structure of Arrays) architecture to maximize parallel performance, added another build target for easy building in Termux (a terminal emulator for Android), removed duplicated and/or unnecessary code, added a ton of new functionalities...

-It never occured to me, that using Genetic Algorithm to optimize a 3D mesh (that starts out as random noise) might **not be a viable solution**.
-So please, consider this work as an adventureous endeavor of a curious mind, and **NOT** as a solution to the given problem.
-Make yourself a favour and use existing libraries for 3D mesh optimization (might be using GA, might not) and define a problem before attempting to solve it.
-More on that at the end of this file.
+It never occured to me that using a Genetic Algorithm to optimize a 3D mesh starting from random noise might **not be the most efficient solution**.
+Therefore, consider this work an adventureous endeavor of a curious mind, and **not** as a definitive solution to the given problem.
+I recommend (for your own sake) exploring existing libraries for 3D mesh optimization (which may or may not be using GA) and clearly defining the problem before attempting to solve it.
+More on this in the Endnotes.

 ## Project Structure